Skip to content

 Need

-• Reduce high severity crash rates along the corridor, particularly head-on collisions, and reduce overall crash rates along the corridor for vehicles and roadway users.
+• Reduce high severity crash rates along the corridor, particularly head-on collisions, and reduce conflicts along the corridor for vehicles and roadway users.

 • Reduce congestion for users and reduce delay at signalized and unsignalized intersections.